Courses are classified based upon whether they meet DPD requirements, MS requirements, or both. All courses are 4 credits unless otherwise indicated.

 Structured clinical learning experience for graduate nutrition students.
 Placement sites include in- and outpatient facilities, adult and pediatric hospitals, public health agencies, private agencies, newsletter agencies, and long-term care facilities.
-Variable credit, either semester (Credits: Var)
+Variable credit, either semester (Credits: 3)

 SARHS585 meets DPD requirements.
 SARHS704, SARHS742, SARHS785, SARHS811 meet MS requirements.

 This course provides a review of and an opportunity to implement all aspects of the nutritional care process.
 Through classroom discussion of case studies as well as experiences at in- and out-patient facilities, students will gain expertise in the provision of nutritional care.
 (Credits: 4)